pgrynfelder/LibDisc/README.md

 ### A Discord bot for channeling librus messages to Discord
+It posts messages from Librus Synergia to selected Discord server.

 If you want to run it, place selenium webrivers in /drivers subfolder, named as default for Your OS.
 In order to change from phantomjs, alter "scrap" declaration in bot.py

 What is more, remove "example." prefix from config file and change it appropriately.